-This section covers the operational systems that make businesses actually run: how to document them, how to improve them, and how to stop depending on heroic effort from a handful of people.
-When spreadsheets aren't enough, we build custom software that fits your exact processes.
+This section covers the operational systems that make businesses actually run: how to document them, how to improve them, and when to stop depending on heroic effort from a handful of people.
+We have been building these systems since 2005, across 50+ Laravel applications for growing businesses.

 Sales and Marketing